 Miss N Aiston - (EYFS Phase Manager) firstname.lastname@example.org

 Miss G Harris - email@example.com

 Once the children have experienced a range of texts we encourage the children to begin making up their own stories and we call this the 'invention stage'.
-To support the children's story telling and writing development we use a too called 'Tales Toolkit', shown in the image below.
-This helps your child to develop their knowledge of story structure and support their ideas.
+To support the children's story telling and writing development we use a tool called 'Tales Toolkit', shown in the image below.
+This helps your child to develop their knowledge of story structure and enable them to express their ideas and develop them into exciting stories.
 We believe it is very important that every child gets an opportunity to tell their own stories and bring them to life, we especially love doing this through role play!
-We also give the opportunity for children to tell their stories by adults writing down their ideas and acting it out as a class.
-This is a strategy from 'Helicopter Stories'.

 For more information go to:

 "If children know eight nursery rhymes by heart by the time they are four years old they are usually among the best readers by the time they're eight" - Mem Fox.

 We are passionate about giving the children a rich experience of different texts and language so we also teach the children how to retell exciting poetry.
 We follow The Poetry Basket by Helicopter Stories to do this.